appserver-io/routlt/README.md

     </session-config>

     <servlet>
-        <description>The Routlt 2 controller servlet implementation.</description>
+        <description>The Rout.Lt 2 controller servlet implementation.</description>
-        <display-name>The Routlt 2 controller servlet</display-name>
+        <display-name>The Rout.Lt 2 controller servlet</display-name>
         <servlet-name>routlt</servlet-name>
         <servlet-class>AppserverIo\Routlt\ControllerServlet</servlet-class>
         <!--
-         | this is mandatory and specifies the path where Routlt
+         | this is mandatory and specifies the path where Rout.Lt
          | is looking for your action class implementations
          |-->
         <init-param>